Global Trade Item Number (GTIN) – GS1 India

 1. What are the most common barcode types?

-Common barcode types like UPC, QR codes, and Code 39, etc simplify inventory management, tracking and product identification in retail and other industries.
+Common barcode types like UPC, QR codes, and Code 39, etc simplify inventory management, tracking, and product identification in retail and other industries.

 2. What barcode types are 12-digit?

-UPC-A Barcodes have 12 Digits, which includes 11 digits encoding product data, country, and company code and one check digit for accuracy verification in the end.
+UPC-A Barcodes have 12 Digits, which include 11 digits encoding product data, country, and company code and one check digit for accuracy verification in the end.
 UPC barcodes can only be represented numerically, the code can only be the digits from 0-9.

 3. What is the difference between EAN-8 and EAN-13?